Molecular Biologist

 Jon also has extensive postdoctoral experience working with Tim Hunt at Cancer Research UK and Sally Kornbluth at Duke University.
 He holds a PhD from the University of Newcastle upon Tyne.

-Dr. Samuel Myers is Senior Molecular Biologist within Epitopea’s vaccine technology team.
+Dr. Samuel Myers is Principal Molecular Biologist within Epitopea’s vaccine technology team.
 He received his PhD in Stem Cell Biology and Medicine from the University of Cambridge where he studied human naive pluripotency.

 Since obtaining his doctorate, Samuel’s focus has been early-stage drug discovery and technology development.